Metric vs Imperial Fasteners

 Metric fasteners use millimeters for diameter and thread pitch (for example, M8 x 1.25).
 Imperial fasteners use inch-based diameters and threads per inch (for example, 5/16-18 UNC).
 Mixing systems without conversion leads to cross-threading and joint failure.

-Metric vs Imperial comparison chart
+Metric vs imperial comparison

 When to use metric fasteners